seandogg/seandogg.github.io/work.md

 description: >
   'Contracting with agencies and brands from around the globe, I’m humbled to be considered a consultant, mentor, ux engineer, teacher, and web designer to amazing artists, popular brands, and budding startups.'
 hide_description: true
 accent_image:
 #  background: 'linear-gradient(to bottom,#193747 0%,#233e4c 30%,#3c929e 50%,#d5d5d4 70%,#cdccc8 100%)'
-  background: url('/assets/img/bg1.jpg') center top
+  background: url('/assets/img/bg1.jpg') center / cover

 ---

 For more detailed showcases, or a personal walk-through of recent work, feel free to [contact me](mailto:hello@sean-orfila.com) directly.